 After I’d flown home, I got a call from Bruce Prichard telling me that I couldn’t say things like that.
 Why?
 He said, “It’s just going a little too far . . .
 You offended a few people.”
 I told him that worse stuff was said elsewhere on TV.
 I said that somebody must have been upset because I got over a little more than they did that night.
 Bruce told me to run anymore “questionable content” past the office before I said it on live TV.

 The match we did at the Royal Rumble ended up being pretty good.
 Everything went well except for a spot where I was down.
 Chyna and Jericho were fighting and their minds went blank.
 That was very rare for Chris.
 Chyna did listen when we’d go over matches but she had a tendency to be forgetful.
 She wasn’t too worried about it since she knew that people would cover for her.
 They were just standing there in the ring, trading punches, backed up against the rope and trying to figure out what to do.
 I crawled around on the mat and shouted, “Drop behind, nutshot.”
 They got back into the groove and we finished up the match with Chris pinning Chyna.
 I could have sworn I’d be the one to get beat but they put Chris over Chyna clean.
 For a seven-minute match, it was all action and looked great.
 When we got to the back, Chris took me aside and told me he was glad I remembered what they had to do because that was fixing to get ugly!

-Watch Chyna vs Chris Jericho vs Bob Holly in a triple threat match for the Intercontinental Championship at the Royal Rumble, January 23, 2000:
+Watch: Chyna vs Chris Jericho vs Bob Holly triple threat match for the Intercontinental Championship at the 2000 Royal Rumble

 This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
 While clicking these links won’t cost you any extra money, they will help us to continue to bring you quality content!